Israeli Fire Kills Dozens In Gaza, Polio Vaccinations In Full Swing

 The WHO confirmed last month that a baby was partially paralysed by the type 2 polio virus, the first such case in the territory in 25 years.

-She had to navigate roads devastated by war, with wrecked residential buildings on all sides, to reach the facility.

-"We don't (only) want vaccinations.
-We want them to stop the war," said Abdelhadi, adding she had been displaced with her family seven times in recent months.

-Palestinians say a key reason for the return of polio is the collapse of the health system and the destruction of most Gaza hospitals.
+Palestinians say a key reason for the return of polio is the collapse of the health system and destruction of most hospitals in the Gaza Strip.
+Israel accuses Hamas of using hospitals for military purposes, which the Islamist group denies.

-Israeli protesters took to the streets for a second day on Monday and the largest trade union launched a general strike to press the government to reach a deal to return hostages still held by Hamas, after six more captives were found dead in Gaza.
+The 11-month old war in Gaza was triggered after Hamas militants on October 7 stormed into southern Israel, killing 1,200 people and taking more than 250 hostages by Israeli tallies.

+Since then, an estimated 40,786 Palestinians have been killed and more than 94,000 injured in Gaza, the enclave's health ministry said on Monday.

 Legal Disclaimer: